-Thyroid hormones generally work to increase body’s metabolic rate by increasing the rate of the chemical reactions occurring inside cells.
-Effects of thyroid hormones on the following metabolisms are:
+The thyroid hormones generally work to increase the body’s metabolic rate by increasing the rate at which chemical reactions occur inside cells.
+They affect the following metabolisms:

-- Protein metabolism stimulates protein synthesis by increasing transcription process on ribosome and translation process in nucleus.
-This especially results in the increase of cellular enzymes.
+- Protein metabolism stimulates protein synthesis by speeding the transcription process on the ribosome and the translation process in the nucleus.
+This primarily results in increased number of cellular enzymes.

-- Carbohydrate metabolism stimulates glucose absorption from the gut, increases secretion of insulin, increase glucose uptake by body cells and increase in glycolysis as well as gluconeogenesis.
+- Carbohydrate metabolism stimulates glucose absorption from the gut and increases secretion of insulin as well as glucose uptake by body cells; it also speeds up glycolysis and gluconeogenesis.

 - Fat metabolism increases fatty acid concentration in the plasma by mobilizing fatty acids in the adipose tissues.
 This process is known as lipolysis.

-- Vitamin metabolism: By increasing formation of cellular enzymes, thyroid hormones subsequently increase body’s need for vitamins.
+- Vitamin metabolism: By increasing the synthesis of cellular enzymes, the thyroid hormones subsequently increase the body’s need for vitamins.
 Vitamins are crucial components of enzymes and co-enzymes in metabolic reactions.

-- Cardiovascular system: Thyroid hormones directly increase heart rate; heart rate also increases due to increased cardiac output.
-There’s an increase in cardiac output as a result of increased blood flow which, in turn, is due to increased metabolism in the body.
+- Cardiovascular system: Thyroid hormones directly boost the heart rate.
+Another way to raise heart rate is by increasing cardiac output, and cardiac output increases as a result of amplified blood flow, which, in turn, is due to increased metabolism in the body.

-- Respiratory system: Thyroid hormones increase body’s metabolism which in turn increases the demand and utilization of Oxygen.
-Increased Oxygen demand leads to increase in respiratory rate and depth.
+- Respiratory system: Thyroid hormones increase the body’s metabolism which, in turn, raises the demand and utilization of oxygen.
+Increased oxygen demand leads to higher respiratory rate and depth.

-- Central Nervous System: Maternal levels of thyroid hormones is the most important when it comes to CNS development during the perinatal period.
-Proper maturation of the central nervous system is highly dependable on thyroid hormone in the perinatal period.
+- Central Nervous System: The maternal levels of thyroid hormones are most important when it comes to CNS development during the perinatal period.
+Proper maturation of the central nervous system is highly dependable on the thyroid hormones’ saturation during the perinatal period.
 Low thyroid levels in the pregnant mother can lead to permanent mental retardation.

 Thyroid stimulating hormone

-This glycoprotein hormone is produced by the thyrotrope cells in the anterior pituitary and works through the adenylate cyclase-cAMP mechanism to increase synthesis and secretion of thyroid hormones from the follicular cells of the thyroid gland.
+This glycoprotein hormone is produced by the thyrotrope cells in the anterior pituitary.
+It works through the adenylate cyclase-cAMP mechanism to increase the synthesis and secretion of thyroid hormones from the follicular cells of the thyroid gland.
 Thyroid releasing hormone, produced by the hypothalamus, causes the release of thyroid stimulating hormone from the pituitary gland.